 10 apps with best user onboarding flow

-We have previously written about user onboarding, getting started with it.
-As a follow-up, in this post we will look at 10 apps that gets it right.
+We have previously written about user onboarding, and how to get started with it.
+As a follow-up, in this post we will look at 10 apps that get it right.

-As you download LinkedIn app you see a simple message, “Make the most of your professional life”, giving you the hint of what the app is about.
-You can swipe through the screen to know about the benefit of using LinkedIn.
+As you download the LinkedIn app you see a simple message, “Make the most of your professional life”, giving you the hint of what the app is about.
+You can swipe through the screens to learn about the benefit of using LinkedIn.

 The LinkedIn app has a progressive onboarding flow, where the app guides you into setting up your profile.
-As you login, you are welcomed with a personalized message.The initial user onboarding is divided into 4 stages, first completing your personal information, then email confirmation, next the app asks you to follow LinkedIn groups and thought leaders and lastly it suggests you people you might want to add to your professional network.
+As you login, you are welcomed with a personalized message.The initial user onboarding is divided into 4 stages: completing your personal information, email confirmation, the app asks you to follow LinkedIn groups and thought leaders and lastly it suggests you people you might want to add to your professional network.

-After you finish the profiling, you get into the main app page.
-The main app page is divided into two section, one a menu section with customizable tabs.
-Then a page feed, with a message “Nice! you are all set”, brining in a human touch to the app.
+After you finish the profileyou get into the main app page.
+The main app page is divided into two sections, a menu section with customizable tabs and then a page feed, with a message “Nice! you are all set”, brining in a human touch to the app.

 Instagram, the most used photo sharing app provides an easy to navigate onboarding experience.
 It allows you to signup either using your email id or you can connect using facebook.
 In just three steps of signup process you are into the main app page.